tabletseeker/pod-buildah/README.md

 #### Neovim
 6. `pod-buildah/hel-steps/vimrc` can be configured to change neovim's behavior as needed.
 By default it contains functions for tailing, renaming tab titles and color scheme adjustments.

+#### Tmux
+7. Only three sessions are created by default, `pod-buildah`, `pod-log` and `apt-cacher`.
+Each pod-buildah session can have a max of 4 panes and each pod-log session 9 panes, before a new window is created.
+This behavior can be changed by modifying `MAX_BUILD_PANE="4"` `MAX_LOG_PANE="12"` in `pod-buildah/help-steps/variables`.
+12 log panes seem to be the sweet spot where each pane's log output is still reasonably legible.

 [🔼 Back to Top](#Roadmap)